 1. Don't Wait Until the Last Minute

-As with everything wedding-related, things must be planned well in advance.
+As with anything wedding related, things must be planned well in advance.
 Schedule your wedding tasting three to four months before the wedding.
-If you are going to offer a choice of dishes, i.e. fish or chicken, on your RSVP card, you'll then need to figure out what the wedding tasting menu options are before printing the invitations.
-Given that invitations are to be ordered three months before the wedding, you'll need to have figured out your menu figured out first.
+If you're going to offer a choice of dishes on your RSVP card, you'll need to figure out what the wedding menu options are before printing the invitations.

 2. Don't Be Afraid to Ask for Tweaks

-Let's say you've chosen the Caesar salad but you really want to have cherry tomatoes added to it.
+Let's say you've chosen the Caesar salad, but you really want to have cherry tomatoes added to it.
 Or maybe you want carrots even though the chicken you chose typically comes served with asparagus.
-Or, perhaps you'd prefer all white chocolate strawberries instead of an assortment of white chocolate and milk chocolate.
-When it comes to small things like these, don't be afraid to ask for tweaks.
-Small changes like these are perfectly acceptable to ask for, and the caterer will be more than happy to work with you.
+Don't be afraid to inquire about tweaks up front.
+Minor changes are perfectly acceptable to ask for, and the caterer will likely be more than happy to work with you.

 If you've already signed a contract, your wedding tasting will most likely be complimentary.
-If, however, you're still shopping around for a caterer, don't be surprised if you have to pay for your tasting.
+If, however, you're still shopping around for a caterer, don't be surprised if your tasting comes with a fee.
+Do your research ahead of time by talking to former clients and searching for online reviews.
 If they have a restaurant, try the food there.
-If you're considering them as your caterer, and you want to hear more about their food, talk to former clients and search online for reviews.

 4. Don't Ask to Taste Everything on the Menu

-5. Don't Take a Whole Peanut Gallery of Folks to Your Tasting
+5. Don't Bring a Whole Peanut Gallery of Folks to Your Tasting

-The tasting is for you and your fiancé, your wedding planner, and your moms if you want to include them.
-It's not an opportunity for a free dinner with all your bridesmaids.
-Besides, do you really care what everybody else thinks?
-You shouldn't.
-The food you serve on your wedding day should be things that you and your new spouse both enjoy.
+The tasting is for you, your partner, your wedding planner, and your parents if you want to include them.
+It's not an opportunity to snag a free dinner with all your bridesmaids.
+The food you serve on your wedding day should include items that you and your partner both enjoy.